Building an extension is no mean feat but the rewards when you get it right can change how you live in your home for the better.

 - An extension must not result in more than half the garden being covered

-From 31st August, two-storey extensions on detached, semi-detached and terraced houses will be fast-tracked as long as they get prior approval.
-This means the local authority have to be notified of the details before the project starts and it’s a much more involved process with the LA.
+From 31st August 2020, the rules changed so that two-storey extensions on detached, semi-detached and terraced houses will be fast-tracked as long as they get prior approval.
+This means the local authority have to be notified of the details before the project starts and it’s a much more involved process with the Local Authority.

 - Once works have been completed, the building must not be more than 18m high (excluding plants)